hardwario/website/content/projects/catch-the-mist.en.md

 modules: ["core","button","mini_battery","usb_dongle"]
 handbook:
 date: 2019-09-22T19:29:41.283Z
-description: Using Starter Kit by BigClown, build an IoT guard to watch over your food in the fridge.
+description: Using Starter Kit by HARDWARIO, build an IoT guard to watch over your food in the fridge.
 We have prepared an easy-to-follow instructions to do that.
 meta_title: Catch the greedy snack thief in the act
-meta_description: Using Starter Kit by BigClown, build an IoT guard to watch over your food in the fridge.
+meta_description: Using Starter Kit by HARDWARIO, build an IoT guard to watch over your food in the fridge.
 We have prepared an easy-to-follow instructions to do that.
 image_preview: https://res.cloudinary.com/lukasfabik/image/upload/v1573639706/projects/Catch-the-greedy-snack-thief-in-the-act/hardwario-ilustrace-zjisttim-jak-velka-zima-je-v-lednici.png
 image_main: https://res.cloudinary.com/lukasfabik/image/upload/v1573639706/projects/Catch-the-greedy-snack-thief-in-the-act/hardwario-ilustrace-zjisttim-jak-velka-zima-je-v-lednici.png
 tags: